ivivanov18/NS-COIN-TRACK/README.md

 However, a GridLayout works just fine.

-- How to pipe in Nativescript for a ListView --> used appModule.getResources() to pass the function -
+- How to pipe in Nativescript for a ListView --> used appModule.getResources() to pass the function and use it in the xml

 ## TODO